Developer

 Mesh Editing History

-The Unity Editor Tools included a prefab editing history to keep track of asset changes.
-Users could revert to previous versions at any point.
+The Unity Editor Tools includes a prefab editing history to keep track of asset changes.
+Users can revert to previous versions at any point.

-Each edited mesh version was saved in FBX format, so could be opened in standard 3D tools if required.
+Each edited mesh version is saved in FBX format, so can be opened in standard 3D tools if required.

 I also created vertex masking tools that could be using within Unity Editor.
-These allowed clothing assets to mask sections of the actor (or other clothing assets) at runtime:
+These allow clothing assets to mask sections of the actor (or other clothing assets) at runtime:

 Clothing Masking and Fitting

-Clothing attachments could also mask other clothing items.
+Clothing attachments can also mask other clothing items.
 In this example, the sweatshirt will mask parts of the trousers when used together on the same actor.

 This behaviour is created within Unity Editor, saved to the asset ScriptableObject data, then applied at runtime.